 - Work evenings, weekends and overtime during peak times.

-One of the most common misconceptions about HVAC is that it’s a blue-collar career.
-You need a distinct skill set, specialized education and ongoing qualifications.
+One of the most typical misconceptions about HVAC is that it’s a blue-collar job.
+You have to have a specific skill set, specialized education and ongoing certification.

 - Avoid working at a desk or in an office.